-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-It's easy to see why these careers are increasingly popular.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.
+People interested in HVAC quickly discover why these careers are continuing to grow.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.